apache/nuttx/README.txt

      In this case, bash is probably available and the #!/bin/bash at the beginning of the file should do the job.
-If any scripts with #!/bin/sh fail, try changing that ti #!/bin/bash and let me know about the change.
+If any scripts with #!/bin/sh fail, try changing that to #!/bin/bash and let me know about the change.

   2. FreeBSD with the Bourne Shell and no bash shell.